Skip to Main Content

 • Expenses: The total money spent, including inventory, taxes and labor.
 Depending on how in-depth you want to be, expenses can be put into buckets or specifically detailed.

-• COGS: This stands for cost of goods sold.
-The COGS figure determines the labor, materials and other expenses associated with selling whatever generated the revenue.
+• Cost of goods sold (COGS): COGS determines the labor, materials and other expenses associated with selling whatever generated the revenue.

 • Gross profits: Subtracting the COGS from the total revenue reveals the gross profit.